liam2/liam2/README.rst

 Credits
 -------

-The software is being developed mainly at the Federal Planning Bureau (Belgium), with funding and testing by CEPS/INSTEAD (Luxembourg) and IGSS (Luxembourg), and funding from the European Commission.
+The software is primarily being developed at the Federal Planning Bureau (Belgium), with testing and funding by CEPS/INSTEAD (Luxembourg) and IGSS (Luxembourg), and funding from the European Commission.
 See the :ref:`credits page <credits>` for details.

 Contact
 -------